3190 East Las Vegas, Colorado Springs, Co. 80906

 |Program Assistant, Dolores Sianez-Terrazas||(719) 390-2781|

 Spring Creek Youth Services Center (SCYSC) is one of four Division of Youth Corrections (DYC) multi-purpose, state owned and operated facilities.
-SCYSC is a 100-bed facility that provides secure detention, assessment and treatment services within the Southern Region of Colorado.
-The facility serves the 3rd, 4th, 10th, 11th, 12th, 15th, and 16th Judicial Districts encompassing twenty-two counties in the southeast quadrant of the state.
+SCYSC is an 80-bed facility that provides secure detention and treatment services within the Southern Region of Colorado.
+The facility serves the 4th, 10th, 11th and 15th Judicial Districts encompassing eleven counties in the southeast quadrant of the state.

-A third purpose of the facility is to provide secure residential treatment services for committed youth.
+Spring Creek also provides secure residential treatment services for committed youth.
 The treatment program philosophy is holistic; treating the whole individual while stressing accountability.
-The treatment program at SCYSC utilizes a number of evidence-based curriculums: Aggressive Replacement Therapy (ART), Dialectical Behavior Therapy (DBT) and Pathways for the substance abuse and sexual offender program.
+The treatment program at SCYSC utilizes evidence-based curriculums including Aggressive Replacement Therapy (ART) and Pathways for the substance abuse and sexual offender program.
 When youth reach the transition phase of treatment -- the phase of reentry into the community -- they are expected to obtain employment or continued educational services in the community.
 SCYSC is committed to delivering the best treatment available to youth in its care, providing each youth with the tools to heal and experience success.

-Educational services at SCYSC are provided by the Colorado Springs School District eleven.
+Educational services at SCYSC are provided by the Harrison School District.
 Educational opportunities include core subjects, elective subjects and vocational instruction.
 The education program fosters an environment in which at-risk youth can experience success by focusing on achievement in basic academic and pre-vocational skills.
 While in school youth have the ability to work on grade-level appropriate work for credit transferable to high school graduation or a General Equivalency Diploma (GED).
 In the education program, students discover and explore ideas in ways which encourage internalization and ownership of the learning process.

-Youth housed in the facility are male and female and can range in age from 10-20 years old.
+Youth housed in the facility are male and female and can range in age from 10 through 20 years old.